 Compared to most people, I do quite a lot of highway driving.
 Unlike most people, I usually do it in silence.
 That would probably bore most folks on the bi-weekly, two-hour trek down to my weekend farmette, but for me, it’s a welcome chance to clear my head and think about things that matter … like how I’d spend the vacation time I rarely take.
+But that quiet can become lonely on a trip as long as that from Chicago to Detroit.

 Chicago to Detroit